 The app employs advanced physics modeling taking into account your weight and power output to adjust the speed of the video and the resistance on your smart trainer (if you have one) in an effort to mimic the sensation of outdoor riding.

-FulGaz offers a 14-day free trial.
+FulGaz offers Kinetic customers a 30-day free trial.